lkorinek/mlops-project/reports/README.md

 > *We used a simple argparser, that worked in the following way: Python  my_script.py --lr 1e-3 --batch_size 25*
 >
 > Answer:
+> We used Typer, a Python library for building command-line interfaces, to manage and configure the data processing part of the project.
+Typer made it easy to set up and run experiments by allowing us to specify parameters directly from the command line.
+For example, the script src/mlops_project/data.py can be run in the terminal by specifying the input data directory and the output directory for the processed data. python data.py raw_dir processed_dir --percentage 0.8
+>  For the training part of the project, we used Hydra along with a configuration file to manage parameters like learning rate, weight decay, batch size, and the number of epochs.
+This setup helped streamline the process, ensuring the project was well-organized, reproducible, and easy to work with.

 --- question 12 fill here ---